Cheech & Chong: Additional notable media appearances

 In 1974, Cheech & Chong contributed background voices on the song "Twisted", on Joni Mitchell's album Court and Spark.

+In 1975, Cheech & Chong featured on the Hoyt Axton track "No No Song," on Axton's album Southbound.
+They are credited with "attempted temptation" in the liner notes.

 In 1979, Cheech & Chong were given the Comedy Medal from Mira Costa College.

 In 2007, Brett Harvey's marijuana advocacy documentary The Union: The Business Behind Getting High starred Tommy Chong as a commentator about marijuana related issues and his drug paraphernalia charge in 2003.
 The film had many other notable names such as former Vancouver mayor Larry Campbell, Canadian marijuana seed retailer Marc Emery, Canadian baking marijuana icon "Watermelon Girl", and other marijuana advocates like Author & Former 'Pot TV' Manager ChrBennett and former High Times editor Steve Bloom.

 On November 5, 2008, Cheech and Chong reunited for a Funny or Die video titled "Cheech and Chong Get Out the Vote!"
 The video, which encouraged people to get out and vote, was released the day after the United States general election.

 On November 30, 2008, Cheech & Chong were honored during the roast special Cheech & Chong: Roasted on TBS hosted by Brad Garrett which included other guests, among them Chong's wife.
-The event was filmed at Caesar's Palace in Las Vegas during The Comedy Festival.
+The event was filmed at Caesars Palace in Las Vegas during The Comedy Festival.

 On April 17, 2009, while on the Sydney leg of their "Cheech and Chong Light Up Australia" Tour, they had to delay the start of their show as it became the target of a drug operation by the New South Wales Police.
 About 25 police and four drug dogs were involved, searching around 50 people, with six people caught in possession of small amounts of cannabis.

 On January 25, 2010, Cheech & Chong appeared on Lopez Tonight.
 During a singing segment they started to perform their song "Mexican Americans", but it turned into "Get It Legal", in reference to their current U.S. tour.
 On March 1, 2010, Cheech & Chong were the guest hosts of WWE Raw in Oklahoma City.
 On April 20, 2010 (4/20) Cheech and Chong's Hey, Watch This, the DVD filmed in San Antonio on March 14, 2009, was released.